gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   string host_uuid = 1;
   // hostname of the canary agent string hostname = 2;
+  // success state of the canary agent bool success = 3;
 }

 // State of the rollout